Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 This guide explains how to configure your Android app to receive push notifications from the Client SDK.

-## Set up Firebase project for your app
+## Set up Firebase project for your Android application

-In order to enable push notifications for your Android app, you need to configure your Android application, create a new Firebase project and connect it to your Nexmo application.
+In order to enable push notifications for your Android application, you need to configure your Android application, create a new Firebase project and connect it to your Vonage API application.

 ## Configure Android project